 Our mission is to research how universities and schools can work together to build school gardens that empower pupils and their communities–in age of unprecedented ecological and social challenges.
 Our interdisciplinary team will explore how school gardens can transform our cities, outdoor learning, and environmental outlook across international borders.
-The International Green Academy is a collective of researchers from the University of Glasgow and University of Arizona, as well as teachers and pupils at schools at Glasgow (Boclair Academy & Drumchapel High School) and Tucson (Tucson Unified School District).
+The International Green Academy is a collective of researchers from the Universities of Leeds, Glasgow, and Arizona, as well as teachers and pupils at schools at Glasgow, Tucson, and Leeds.

-Associate Director: Dr. Cheryl McGeachan, Lecturer in Human Geography
+Associate Director: Dr. Cheryl McGeachan, Lecturer in Human Geography, University of Glasgow